Compare the Assembly Generated for Static vs Dynamic Dispatch in Rust

 struct passed by value

 The following code is generated for the static_dispatch_pair function.
-The function is inlined and the code for the area_pair_static and area functions have been inlined.
-The assembly code is annotated with the comments that help map it to the Rust code.
+The function is inlined, and the code for the area_pair_static and area functions has been inlined.
+The assembly code is annotated with comments that help map it to the Rust code.
 The generated code uses vector instructions to speed up the computation of the two area calculations.
 The two area tuples are returned in the xmm0 and xmm1 registers.

 ; Input parameters: